A$AP Rocky Teases New Album ‘TESTING’ In NYC

 Billboard reported that, “Fans piled into the venue with little information given as to what they would experience prior to the puzzling event.
 Flacko [Rocky] sat within a clear enclosure bathing in an ice bath.
 He was surrounded by laboratory workers in hazmat suits and members of the A$AP Mob.”

-Rocky ended the two-hour event by unveiling his completed album art in person and speaking about the process of creating his latest body of work; collaborating with the likes of Frank Ocean & Kanye West, and how he chose to put an emphasis on exploring and trying new sounds in his music, in an effort to be a trendsetter in the constantly evolving music industry.
+Rocky ended the two-hour event by unveiling his completed album art in person and speaking about the process of creating his latest body of work, collaborating with the likes of Frank Ocean & Kanye West, and how he chose to put an emphasis on exploring and trying new sounds in his music in an effort to be a trendsetter in the constantly evolving music industry.

-“TESTING” is rumored to be released on Friday, May 25.
+TESTING is rumored to be released on Friday, May 25.